sakaul88/dd/README.md

 (Why? because they have gotten rid of tiller)
   - helm web site: https://helm.sh/docs/intro/install/
   - make sure to set HELM_HOME to the directory where the p2paas-values.yaml file is
+  - The p2paas-values.yaml file is a copy pof the chart values.yaml file and it is the place where we make changes to the chart values

 ### Step 2 Install kind
  - kind web site: https://kind.sigs.k8s.io/